roblaing/erlang-webapp-howto/unit2/README.md

 But once once I grasped that all you need to do is substitute `:=` for `=>`, Erlang's map pattern matching rule became clear to me.

-A cool thing about Prologis languages is you can extract what you want from compound data by simply using the original as a template and putting upper case variable names where you want to get values.
+A cool thing about Prologish languages is you can extract what you want from compound data by simply using the original as a template and putting upper case variable names where you want to get values.

 ```erlang